MyTooliT/EEPROM/EEPROM-STH.md

 # EEPROM-STH

 This file contains the default values of the STH EEPROM.
+For a more detailed description of the values, please take a look at the [description of the EEPROM layout](EEPROM.md).

 ## Used Pages